Showing posts with label sky. Show all posts

 For a continuation of the ‘sky’ theme, see now “Nam, an Ancient Word for Sky.”

 Anonymous, A History of Buddhism in India and Tibet: An Expanded Version of the Dharma’s Origins Made by the Learned Scholar Deyu, Dan Martin, trans., The Library of Tibetan Classics series no. 32, Wisdom Publications (forthcoming in July 2022), in 952 pages.
 Translation of a never before fully translated Tibetan text dated to 1261 CE with introduction, notes and bibliographies.
-See in particular pages 477-8 on the very early Tibetan cosmology entitled “The Seating Order of Divinities in the Firmament.” of course the word in the title that I take to be yog, not yo-ga or yi-ge, is with some hesitancy translated as “firmament.”
+See in particular pages 477-8 on the very early Tibetan cosmology entitled “The Seating Order of Divinities in the Firmament.”
+Of course the word in the title that I take to be yog, not yo-ga or yi-ge, is with some hesitancy translated as “firmament.”
 It appears to mean a covering that wraps or envelops (g.yog).
 See p.
 34 — note 58 on Tibetan words for sky — and pages following.
 On p.
 467, when Tibet’s first and future king was still a god in the sky, he had to move up to the oculus of the heavens to get his first glimpse of his future home, “Then the skylight of the sky opened up, the cloud covering cleared away, and he looked down upon the narrow earth below.”

 John Vincent Bellezza, Flight of the Khyung (January 2016).
 Go to the link and scroll down to the final several paragraphs.